Can I visit a national park alone on my own?

 Can I look for animals beyond the normal round trip paths?

-No. Only declared persons with scientifical research assignment and local guides are allowed to walk or stay outside the marked paths.
-But every national park has a wide net of different paths and trail for “normal” visitors, and even rare animals can be seen in this areas.
+No. Only declared persons with scientific research assignments and local guides are allowed to walk or stay outside the marked paths.
+But every national park has a wide net of different paths and trail for “normal” visitors, and even rare animals can be seen in these areas.
 So it is usually not necessary to leave the regular trails.

 Unfortunately, night walks are no longer permitted in all official national parks.
 But there are many alternatives: In all protected areas and reserves, which are run privately, by villages or NGOs, night walks are no problem at all.
 And it is really incredibly exciting to explore the forests of Madagascar under the starry sky!